Disclosure: When you apply through links on our site, we may earn a referral fee from our partners. For more, see our ad disclosure and review policy.

 The issuer pulls an applicant’s credit report to verify the submitted information.
 In most cases, the issuer can immediately decide whether to approve or deny the application.
 Sometimes, further research is necessary.

-Upon approval, the issuer will create the card and dispatch it for delivery.
-However, applicants must prepay any signup fees before receiving the card.
+Once you’re approved, the issuer will prepare your card and send it to you.
+Remember, you’ll have to pay any signup fees in advance before receiving the card.

 What Are the Difference Between Deposit and No-Deposit Credit Cards?